Harwell, Oxfordshire: Economic and social history

 Geering Almshouses are a row of brick-built almshouses built by a charity established in 1715 but the houses themselves may not have been built until about 1723.
 The almshouses are a Grade II* listed building.
 The Great Western Main Line was built through the north of the parish and opened in 1840.
 Originally the nearest station was Steventon, about 2 mi northwest of Harwell, which the Great Western opened in 1840.
-In 1844 the GWR opened Didcot railway station about 2+1/2 mi northeast of Harwell.
-In 1964 British Railways closed Steventon station, making Didcot (now Didcot Parkway) Harwell's nearest rail link.
+In 1844, the GWR opened Didcot railway station about 2+1/2 mi northeast of Harwell.
+In 1964, British Railways closed Steventon station, making Didcot (now Didcot Parkway) Harwell's nearest rail link.

+The parish boundary has been altered a number of times.
+On 1 April 2015, the portion north of the railway line, which included part of the Milton Park estate and part of the Didcot Power Station site, was transferred to Sutton Courtenay.
+In April 2023, the portion east of the A34 road and north of the A417, which included part of the Great Western Park housing development, was split off to create a new parish, Western Valley.

 Airfield and Atomic Energy Research Establishment

 RAF Harwell was built in 1937.
 It spans the parish boundaries between Harwell, Chilton and East Hendred.
 The airfield was used in World War II to launch troop-carrying military gliders for the invasion of Normandy.
-In 1946 the airfield was taken over to be the new Atomic Energy Research Establishment, the main centre for nuclear power research in the UK, and become Harwell Laboratory.
+In 1946, the airfield was taken over to be the new Atomic Energy Research Establishment, the main centre for nuclear power research in the UK, and become Harwell Laboratory.
 It was the site of Europe's first nuclear reactor in 1946, and once had five nuclear reactors, all of which have been shut down.
-Two have been completely dismantled, and the other three will be decommissioned by 2022.
+Two have been completely dismantled, and the other three were planned to be decommissioned by 2022.

 Other parts of the airfield were later used by other scientific organisations, including the Science and Technology Facilities Council's Rutherford Appleton Laboratory which runs the ISIS neutron source and hosts the Diamond Light Source synchrotron joint venture.
 Part of the Atomic Energy Research Establishment is now operated by Research Sites Restoration Limited which is undertaking decommissioning work on behalf of the Nuclear Decommissioning Authority.
 The former airfield site as a whole is now the Harwell Science and Innovation Campus and is managed by the Australian-based Goodman property group.